typo3-themes/themes/Documentation/Index.rst

    Configuration/Theme/tsconfig.ts     contains the PageTS to configure the pagebranch of a selected theme
    =================================  ======================================================================

-Additionally there are some files, which are use the achieve some higher goals.
+Additionally there are some files, which are usefull to achieve some higher goals.

 .. table:: Other usefull files